 In traditional physics and chemistry, approaches tend to be focused in 3-dimensional space, though it is accepted that spacetime is 4-dimensional.
 It contains three dimensions of space and one dimension of time.
 But these four "components" each come into play in different combinations of x, y, z, and t, depending on which aspect of energy or field is being considered.
-We also encounter the inverses of these four components, for example frequency (or energy) is measured in Hertz (or $sec^{-t}$ ), which is inverse-time ( $t^{-t}$ ).
+We also encounter the inverses of these four components, for example frequency (or energy) is measured in Hertz (or sec^{-1}), which is inverse-time (t^{-1}).
 By way of another example, the physics of spin is dealt with differently in mathematics than the physics of electric field.
-Electric charge is part of a 4-vector, electric and magnetic fields are parts of a bi-vector, and spin is part of a tri-vector, each derived as products and quotients of the base spacetime components.
-In order to deal with these more precisely, we consider that there are four superimposed derived 3-dimensional spaces, each relating to a different aspect of the energy content of the system, and together, encompassing it all into one overarching dynamic coherence[7].
+Electric charge is part of a 4-vector, electric and magnetic fields are parts of a bi-vector5, and spin is part of a tri-vector6, each derived as products and quotients of the base spacetime components.
+In order to deal with these more precisely, we consider that there are four superimposed derived 3-dimensional spaces, each relating to a different aspect of the energy content of the system, and together, encompassing it all into one overarching dynamic coherence.[7]
 While this construct of four superimposed 3-spaces is indeed useful in order to treat the mathematics of the physics accurately, in reality there is only one underlying 4-dimensional spacetime.
-The other spaces are derivatives of this, in both the literal and mathematical senses of the term.
+The other 'spaces' are derivative of this, in both the literal and mathematical sense of the term.

 When dealing with energy waves and their resonant and harmonic interactions, it is pertinent to ask 'what is waving?' and 'what is it waving in?'
 The answer is that, since these systems are made up of energy in the forms of mass, electric field, magnetic field, and angular momentum, their energy is waving in and out of four superimposed 3-component derivative spaces.
-These spaces are space-space (or frequency space), electric field space, magnetic field space, and spin space, and they exist together in a harmony of phases[13,14].
-Each will be expanded upon below.
+These spaces are space-space (or frequency space), electric field space, magnetic field